Millet (Bajra) for Babies – Health Benefits and Recipes

 2. Strong Bones

-One mineral most millets are rich in is calcium, this plays a huge part in developing strong healthy bones in the baby.
+One mineral most millets are rich in is calcium, which plays a huge part in developing strong healthy bones in the baby.

 3. Helps in Muscle Recovery